suragch/mongol-library/README.md

 #### Version changes

+* `1.11.0`: Added added a default context menu to `MongolEditText`.
+Can also replace with custom menu.
 * `1.10.0`: Allow custom keyboard to request a system keyboard
 * `1.9.1`: Bug fix for crash caused by selection index out of bounds (new bug added in 1.9.0)
 * `1.9.0`: Added navigation support to `MongolEditText` and navigation keyboard to `ImeContainer`; bug fixes.